 An MRI is especially useful for the diagnosis of soft tissue injuries such as ligament tears, meniscal tears, cartilage damage, rotator cuff problems, disc herniations, and spine disorders.

 How does an MRI work?

 An MRI uses a large magnetic coil that takes pictures using radio waves and magnetic fields instead of X-rays.
-Depending on the body part imaged, the test takes about thirty minutes and does require a portion of the body to be placed inside the scanner; i.e. a closed MRI.
-A closed MRI provides a much higher quality image than an open MRI, and many doctors, particularly for the spine, specifically request that patients do not get an open MRI.
+Depending on the body part imaged, the test takes about thirty minutes and does require a portion of the body to be placed inside the scanner; i.e. a closed bore MRI.
+A "closed bore" MRI, short bore high resolution scanner, provides a much higher quality image than an open MRI, and many doctors, particularly for the spine, specifically request that patients do not get an open MRI.
 The test does not require sedation, is non-invasive, and there is no pain.

 What Parts of the body can an MRI Scan Examine?

 MRI scans can examine the following parts of the body:

 - Bones and Joints - This scan can examine pain or injuries in bone, muscles, tendons, ligaments, cartilage, infections or growths.

 - Head and Brain - Also known as cranial MRI, scans the brain and nerve tissues looking for serious brain injuries